apache/iceberg-python/mkdocs/docs/community.md

 ## Iceberg Community Events

-The PyIceberg community sync is on each last Tuesday each month.
+The PyIceberg community sync is on the last Tuesday of every month.
 To join, make sure to subscribe to the [iceberg-python-sync Google group](https://groups.google.com/g/iceberg-python-sync).

 ## Community Guidelines